jeantristanb/dag_6step_epidemiology/README.md

-# dag_6step_epidemiology
+# Search best set of co variable in epidemiological studies with DAG and 6-steps algoritms.
-script to build a DAG with bnlean with epidemiogogic data and apply 6 step algorithm to choice co variables with effectors and outcome descrided in Shrier and Platt
+Script to build a DAG with bnlean with epidemiogogic data and apply 6 step algorithm to choice co variables with effectors and outcome descrided in Shrier and Platt

-## why ?
+## Why ?

 Usually, in epidemiology, researcher presented outcome and one or more exposure/co - founder from a single logistic regression/ generalized linear models.
 Theses approaches may affect and bias estimates of exposure on outcome (see Westreich, D. & Greenland,).
 To avoid bias and computed risk factor with generalized linear models for each couple effectors/outcome with a specific set of confounder. we selected best set of co founder for each couple with algorithm 6-step of Shrier and Platt apply on Directed Acyclic Graphs (DAG).

-## algoritms
+## Algoritms

-##steps 1 build dag  with epidemiological data and format data for 6 step algorims
+## Steps 1 build dag  with epidemiological data and format data for 6 step algorims

-* Script : build_dag.r
+* Script : `build_dag.r`

-### description
+### Description

 Build a Bayesian network and inference, to obtain a acyclic and directed graphics we black list some relation

-### requirement
+### Requirement
   * R-project
     * corrplot library
     * bnlearn library

-##steps 2 defined covariable(s) for a specific Effector and Outcome
+## Steps 2 defined covariable(s) for a specific Effector and Outcome

-* Script : 6Step.version.py
+* Script : `6Step.version.py`
 * requirement
   * python, library itertools, sys, argparse used